Lots to find out!

 - What’s the most important thing about noise?

-- Should noise stay beyond words?
+- What is the relationship of noise to words?
+Should noise stay beyond words?

 - Have your ideas or feelings about noise changed or developed over the years?